MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

         </tr><tr>
             <td>relatedContactInformation*</td>
             <td><a href="#T_RelatedContactInformation">RelatedContactInformation</a>[]</td>
-            <td>Party playing a role for this Incident.
+            <td>Party playing a role in this Incident.
 The &#x27;role&#x27; is to specify the type of contact as specified in MEF 113:
 Incident Contact (&#x27;role&#x3D;incidentContact&#x27;) - REQUIRED to be set by the Seller Incident Technical Contact (&#x27;role&#x3D;incidentTechnicalContact&#x27;)</td>